-> The first one, when walking from the Main House, you'll see early on when heading to Lake Harriet with a clearly marked trail head sign on your way up.
-It will trek you by the Old Reservoir and wind it's way up.
+The first one, when walking from the Main House to Lake Harriet, you'll see early on with a clearly marked trail head sign on your way up.
+That trail treks you by the Old Reservoir and wind it's way up.

-> The second one you can access at the parking lot, which for me has always been the end of the trail ... with the starting point being another spot along the path after Lake Harriet and heading towards the Wilson Cemetery.
+The second one you access at the entrance parking lot, which for me has always been the end of the trail.

-> When going to the Overlook, I usually visit Lake Harriet first, then head over to it via the Wilson Cemetery path.
+When going to the Overlook, I usually visit Lake Harriet first, then head over to it via the Wilson Cemetery path.

-> Which ever way you go, you'll enjoy the Overlook Trails.
-Any way you take it is easy enough for most anyone to do so instead, I'll be highlighting the best one if you have elders visiting with you.
+Which ever way you go, you'll enjoy the Overlook Trails and any way you decide to take it is pretty easy enough for most anyone.

-> Shortly after the Wilson Cemetery you want to look closely for the path that veers right and begins going up somewhat eastward and towards where the North Pasture is.
+Shortly after the Wilson Cemetery you want to look closely for the path that veers right and begins going up mostly eastward.
 That's the one going up to the Overlook.

-> The other path, that veers northward to your left is the other more longer leg of this trail, which may be too difficult for elders to do.
+The other path, that veers northward with the mountains of Red Rock in the distance, is the longer leg of this trail, which will be too difficult for elders to do.

-> The top of the Overlook is a great spot to hang out for a while, take some great pictures and just soak up the scenery.
+The top of the Overlook is a great spot to hang out for a while, take some great pictures and just soak up the scenery.

 This rockytop overlooks the whole of Spring Mountain Ranch with Lake Harriet behind you on your right, the old reservoir below to your right, the Main House and buildings further out to your right and the North Pasture in front of you.